Say What? | A glossary of common terms at Northern State University

 Progress Report

 A term describing a time frame in which faculty review students’ academic standing within a course and recommend action to correct discrepancies.
 Students may also hear that they have a flag, early alert or kudos.
-Through Navigate, faculty provide feedback and professional advisors contact students to connect them with academic support and resources.
+Through Navigate360, faculty provide feedback and professional advisors contact students to connect them with academic support and resources.

 Provost